Few-body Bose gases in low dimensions -- a laboratory for quantum dynamics: Control: driven dynamics and transport

 \subsection{Driven dynamics}

 Systems in which the atoms are not stationary but move under a controlled external force are interesting from a fundamental point of view, but also have applications in areas such as atomtronics.
-However, most devices studied by the atomtronics community are currently based on single particle effects and are well summarised in other reviews \citep{atomtronics,Amico:2017}.
+The latter is driven by a highly active community and their progres is well summarised in a number recent reviews and roadmaps \citep{Amico:2017,atomtronics,Amico:21}.
 We will therefore in the following only mention applications briefly when relevant.

-To study flows in a controllable way, one-dimensional ring traps are particularly suitable settings due to their periodic boundary conditions \citep{Alon:04,Sakmann:05}.
-They allow one to realize persistent currents in different interaction regimes and to study the effects of the associated correlations and coherences on emerging, non-trivial dynamics.
-In \citep{Cominotti2014} the control of persistent currents over a wide range of interactions was explored for bosons trapped in a 1D ring of length $L$.
+To study the effects of correlations and coherences on emerging, non-trivial dynamics, \citep{Cominotti2014} explored the control of persistent currents over a wide range of interactions for bosons trapped in a 1D ring of length $L$.
 The flux was created by a rotating barrier of strength $U_0$ and the Hamiltonian in the co-rotating frame was given by

 where the Coriolis flux $\Omega=MVL/2\pi\hbar$ depends on the speed of the barrier $V$.
 The presence of the barrier breaks the integrability of the model, and allows one to explore the interplay between the interactions and the quantum fluctuations as a function of the barrier height.
 The authors showed that finite interactions and barrier heights yield a maximal current amplitude due to the competition between correlations and fluctuations.
 This can be understood by realising that increasing interactions weaken the importance of the barrier.
 However, going towards the strongly correlated Tonks-Girardeau regime the increasingly fast spatial decay of phase correlations (and therefore increased quantum fluctuations) screen the barrier less.